• Skip to primary navigation

 A food processor makes easy work of chopping the mushrooms, but if you don’t have one, you can spend 10 minutes or so chopping the mushrooms finely with a sharp knife.

 You will also need a mixing bowl for marinating the chicken, and either a wok or a large frying pan with a lid for cooking the chicken and sauce.
+There is quit a lot of the creamy mushroom sauce in this dish so make sure your pan will be large enough to hold it all!

 Ingredients

-You can get the complete list of ingredients and full instructions on how to make this chicken in a creamy garlic and mushroom sauce on the printable recipe card below.
+**You can get the complete list of ingredients and full instructions on how to make this chicken in a creamy garlic and mushroom sauce on the printable recipe card below**

-There are only two main ingredients in this creamy garlic mushroom chicken and you’ll more than likely have the other ingredients in your pantry.
+There are only two main ingredients in this creamy mushroom chicken and you'll more than likely have the other ingredients in your pantry.

-Ingredients for chicken in a creamy garlic and mushroom sauce.
+Ingredients for creamy garlic mushroom chicken.

-• Chicken breasts cut into bite-sized pieces.
-You should allow one breast (about 150g) per person
+• Chicken breasts - cut into bite-sized pieces.
+You should allow one breast (about 150g) per person.

 • Soy sauce and cornflour are used as a marinade

-• Garlic as much or as little as you like
+• Garlic as much or as little as you like - but it should be finely chopped.

 • Olive Oil and a knob of butter for frying the chicken.